atemirshot/ch02intro/README.md

 13. **What does persistence mean?** data storage in security

-14. **How does OS hard drive virtualization differ from CPU & memory virtualization?** your answer goes here
+14. **How does OS hard drive virtualization differ from CPU & memory virtualization?** can be stored device or separately.
+The memory is limited only by the hard drive
 15. **How does running multiple programs at the same time increase CPU efficiency?** your answer goes here
 16. **What is multiprogramming?** rudimentary form of parallel processing in which several programs are run at the same time.
 But in fact it is not parallel, only one program run at a time.